awsccupmindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/08 - Making an Image of the instance.md

 ![](img/AMI/AMI-01.png)

 AMIs are the foundation for launching EC2 instances, and they provide a quick and efficient way to launch instances with pre-configured software and settings.
+This is throua a process called **Image Builder**.
 By creating custom AMIs, you can capture the configuration of an instance and use it to launch identical instances in the future.

 You can launch multiple instances from a single AMI when you require multiple instances with the same configuration.

+Image Builder is offered at no cost, other than the cost of the underlying AWS resources used to create store ang share the images.

 ## Creating a Pre-built AMI from an Instance